Stotesbury Cup: Racecourse

 The Stotesbury racecourse is the standard high school length of 1500 meters.
 It begins a few hundred meters upstream from the Strawberry Mansion Bridge and finishes downstream just before the Columbia Railroad Bridge.
 It is a six-lane course, and as in most races the favored crews are positioned in the middle lanes (lanes 2, 3, and 4).
 The river current is strongest in the final four hundred meters of the race as crews pass Peters Island on the west side of the course.
-Lanes 5 and 6, closest to Peters Island, generally have the slowest water current, making them the least desirable lanes in this downstream racecourse.
+Lanes 5 and 6, closest to Peters Island, along with lane 1, on the opposite shore, generally have the slowest water current, making them the least desirable lanes in this downstream racecourse.

 Organization

-Like most similar regattas, each event begins with a time trial, similar to a head race, but covering the 1500 meters without other boats going down at the same time, results being determined by who has the fastest time.
+Like most similar regattas, each event begins with a time trial, similar to a head race, with results being determined by who has the fastest time.
 The starting order is based on the finish order from the previous year's regatta.
 The fastest crews in each time trial advance to the semi-final round.
 Semi-finals begin later on the first day and continue on the second day.
 Finals begin in the afternoon of the second day.
-Events are ordered so that small boats race before the larger ones, and the regatta culminates in either the Men's or Women's Senior Eight final race, alternating every year.
+Events are ordered so that small boats race before the larger ones, and the regatta culminates in either the Boys or Girls Senior Eight final race, alternating every year.
 After each final is finished, the best three boats dock at the grandstands next to the finish line to receive their medals.
 The 2nd and 3rd place boats receive their medals while sitting and the boat, and the first place boat goes up on to the dock to receive their medals and trophy.

 The Stotesbury Cup Regatta continues to grow in its size and level of competition as high school rowing gains popularity.
 In 2000, about 3,500 athletes competed in the regatta.
 In 2016, 5,679 athletes from 191 schools competed in 984 boats to make it the largest Stotesbury yet.
 As the sport continues to grow, this trend will likely persist as more and more rowers carry on the Stotesbury tradition.